 This model is designed for general wear, and we wouldn't recommend hiking around in them.
 Regardless of their relative performance to the other boots, the traction is still not ideal for rugged, technical terrain.
 For average, casual use, these boots will perform incredibly well.

 A look at the "calendered" outsoles of the Original Back Adjustable boots, which performed well across the board.

 With no added insulation and a thin nylon lining, warmth was this award winner's lowest score.

 This metric helps determine how well each contender retains warmth across a variety of temperatures.
 The Hunter did not excel in colder temperatures such as snow; these boots are just not made to withstand much more than average rain.
 Although the height of the shaft helped with exposure, the main culprit for heat loss might be the fact that the foot box is very lean and close to the foot, transferring body heat through conduction.
 If warm insulation is a requirement, we'd recommend the Bogs North Hampton boots, or the cozy and plush micro-fleece of the Sperry Saltwater.

 The Original Back Adjustable in an icy river at the bottom of Dream Canyon, CO.
 While these boots are excellent at keeping moisture out, they aren't very warm.
 For many folks, that's actually what you want.

 Coming in only whole sizes from 5-11, we dug through customer comments to gain insight.
 While the manufacturer states their boots run true to size, many users stated they may run large.
 Heeding this advice, we ordered a size down and purchased a size 7.
 Our lead tester prefers a snug foot box over that of something wider, like the Crocs Jaunt Shorty.
 Owning a larger amount of thin socks (versus thick), we were very satisfied with the size 7.
 If you are the opposite and want to wear thick socks and are contemplating custom insoles, you might consider sizing up instead.

-Rubber just isn't the most comfortable footwear material, but the Hunter boots scored higher in in comfort than most.
+Rubber just isn't the most comfortable footwear material, but the Hunter boots scored high in comfort.